nusix/angular1-autocomplete-directive/README.md

-# angular1-autocomplete-directive — sample of input with autocomplete functionality from backend
+# angular1-autocomplete — sample of input with autocomplete functionality from backend

 ## Getting Started

-To get started you can simply clone the angular1-autocomplete-directive repository and install the dependencies:
+To get started you can simply clone the app repository and install the dependencies:

 ### Prerequisites

-You need git to clone the angular1-autocomplete-directive repository.
+You need git to clone the app repository.
 You can get git from [http://git-scm.com/](http://git-scm.com/).

-I also use node.js to initialize and test angular1-autocomplete-directive.
+I also use node.js to initialize and test app.
 You must have node.js and its package manager (npm) installed.
 You can get them from [http://nodejs.org/](http://nodejs.org/).